mavenraven/validations/README.markdown

 What is "validations"?
 ----------------------

-**validations** is a Haskell library that attempts to solve two problems.
-First, it provides a flexible, composable way to define validations of a domain model.
-It also includes a bunch of useful "checkers" that aren't specific to any one domain model (e.g. a phone number checker, an email checker, etc.) with localized error messages.
+**validations** is a Haskell library that provides a flexible, composable way to define validations of a domain model.

 existing solutions, and their problems
 --------------------------------------